The scaling limit of random simple triangulations and random simple quadrangulations: Notes about constants

 We remark that the scaling required for convergence of triangulations in Theorem~\ref{thm:main} agrees with the intuition described in \cite{bouttier10distance}, Section~4.1.
 It differs by a factor $8^{1/4}$ from the scaling for general triangulations that arises in Theorem~1.1 of \cite{jf}, which can be understood as follows.
 First, in \cite{jf}, the index $n$ denotes the number of faces rather than the number of vertices, which accounts for a factor $2^{1/4}$.
 The size of the simple core of a loopless triangulation with $m$ vertices is typically $\sim m/2$ (see Table~4 of \cite{banderier2001maps}); this explains another factor $2^{1/4}$.
 Finally, the loopless core of a simple triangulation with $m$ vertices is again typically of order $\sim m/2$ (this is not proved in \cite{banderier2001maps} but may be handled using the same technology); this explains the final factor $2^{1/4}$.
 The latter factor does not arise in considering quadrangulations, which can not contain loops; this may be viewed as explaining the different form of the constant for triangulations versus those of bipartite maps in Theorem~1.1 of \cite{jf}.

-For simple quadrangulations, we work with a critical Galton--Watson tree with branching factor $B$ uniquely specified by the following facts. \begin{enumerate} \item Criticality: $\e{B}=1$. \item There exists $p \in (0,1)$ such that if $G$ is Geometric$(p)$ then the law of $B$ is given by setting, for each $c \in \N$,
+For simple quadrangulations, we work with a critical Galton--Watson tree with offspring distribution $B$ uniquely specified by the following facts. \begin{enumerate} \item Criticality: $\e{B}=1$. \item There exists $p \in (0,1)$ such that if $G$ is Geometric$(p)$ then the law of $B$ is given by setting, for each $c \in \N$,

 \end{enumerate} From these calculations, a straightforward calculation shows that $p=2/3$, and another easy computation then yields that $\E{B^2}=\frac{5}{2}$, so $\V{B}=3/2$.
 Next, the displacement $D$ between a node $v$ and a uniformly selected child is equal to $-1$ or to $1$, each with equal probability, so has $\E{D}=0$ and $\V{D}=1$.
 Using Theorem~\ref{prop:CSTriple} as above then yields the scaling for quadrangulations in Theorem~\ref{thm:main}, and agrees with the two-point calculation for simple quadrangulations by Bouttier and Guitter \cite{bouttier10distance}.